Care Proceedings and the Different Types of Child Court Orders

 What Should I do if I Receive an Application for a Child Court Order?

-If your child’s social worker is considering applying to court, you may receive a letter inviting you to a meeting to discuss any concerns the social worker may have.
+If your child’s social worker is considering applying to court, you may receive a letter inviting you to a PLO meeting to discuss any concerns the social worker may have.
 You are entitled to proper legal representation at the meeting, paid by legal aid, and it is important that you take a representative with you to the discussions.

 If you receive notification that court proceedings are to start you should seek urgent legal advice to assist you throughout the Court process.